Kadal (2013 film)

 The film was dubbed into Telugu as Kadali.
-The film was released worldwide on 1 February 2013 to mostly positive reviews, in both the versions.
-Coincidentally, the leading pair of this movie had their parents- the hero's father Karthik & heroine's mother Radha as established actors, by appearing together in their debut film Alaigal Oivathillai (1981).
+The film was released worldwide on 1 February 2013 to mixed reviews and became a box-office failure.

 Plot

-Bergmans (Arjun), a brilliant but unruly student, is thrown out of his seminary for committing the sin of the flesh after being caught red-handed by fellow student Sam Fernando (Arvind Swamy).
+Bergmans, a brilliant but unruly student, is thrown out of his seminary for sinning the flesh after being caught red-handed by fellow student Sam Fernando.
 Blaming the good-hearted Sam for his ouster, Bergmans vows revenge and challenges to prove that evil does reign supreme in this world.
-Sam finishes his education and training and arrives at a village as the new Father of the local church.
-A local boy named Thomas of this village who is the illegitimate son of a local fisherman named Chetty Barnabodas (Ponvannan) has grown up in a rough neighborhood, following his mother's death and thus being forced to fend for himself.
+Sam finishes his education and training and arrives at a village as the new father of the local church.
+A local boy named Thomas of this village, the illegitimate son of a local fisherman named Chetty Barnabodas, has grown up in a rough neighbourhood following his mother's death and thus being forced to fend for himself.

-Sam takes the rundown church and skeptical villagers in his stride and starts bringing about changes.
+Sam takes the rundown church and sceptical villagers in his stride and starts bringing about changes.
 Through a series of incidents, he also manages to get the unruly Thomas under his control and gets him to learn the tricks of the fishing trade from the villagers.
-The film fast forwards a few years when Thomas (Gautham Karthik) is grown up and very close to Sam, who is now a well-respected person in the village.
-Thomas comes across Beatrice (Thulasi Nair) when she is running away from her convent school group who had gotten her admitted to the hospital.
-They keep running into each other a few times, and Thomas comes to like her presence.
+A few years later, Thomas grows up very close to Sam, a well-respected person in the village.
+Thomas comes across Beatrice "Bea" when she is running away from her convent school group, which had gotten her admitted to the hospital.
+They keep running into each other a few times, and Thomas eventually likes her presence.

-Meanwhile, as Sam is meditating on the remote beach, he hears a few gunshots on the sands.
+Meanwhile, as Sam meditates on the remote beach, he hears gunshots on the sand.
 On investigation, he finds an unconscious Bergmans in the waters.
-On seeing that the shooters are still lurking around trying to finish their job of killing Bergmans, he pulls him to safety into an abandoned ship and takes care of his bullet injuries with the help of a local village woman as well as a woman named Celina (Lakshmi Manchu) from a distant village that Bergmans asks him to get.
+On seeing that the shooters are still lurking around trying to finish their job of killing Bergmans, he pulls him to safety into an abandoned ship to take care of his bullet injuries with the help of a local village woman as well as a woman named Celina from a distant village that Bergmans asks him to get.
 A few villagers, including Chetty, who see Sam running around in the dark with the two women, get suspicious and accuse the three of sleeping together.
 They call the Bishop, upon whose interrogation, Celina admits to the sin, and Sam gets unfairly implicated.
 One of the villagers is also killed in the ensuing mêlée, and Sam is sentenced to four years of rigorous imprisonment.